 Ed Bullman: And you interviewed Alan Wake himself this year?

 Jennifer Griffin: Yes I did!
 Many thanks to Matthew Porretta for being involved.
 I think I wore poor Matt down with a million requests.
+He’s what we describe in the industry as a ‘hard get’.
 That interview was a little nerve-wracking for me actually.
 Because it was a games project I knew the format would have to be video.
 The audience skews younger than a Broadcast TV audience, and they’re tech savvy and expect Podcast style interviews.
 The thing was though, I hadn’t done a Podcast style interview before, so it was a bit of a learning curve in getting everything set up.
 In the end I chose weird warm yellow lighting that made me look like I had a set of very brown teeth. [laughing].

 Also, there’s a point about one minute in where I realize I can either look at Matt when he’s speaking, or look directly at the camera slash audience.
 So obviously I’m not going to spend the whole interview smiling and nodding at my own reflection like some ego maniac.
 So I choose to look at Matt instead.
 He’s funny and gorgeous.
 I mean, why would I want to be looking at myself instead?
 But when I saw the finished video I realized that I was looking off to the side the whole time, and all that poor man saw over the course of however many hours was the top of my head, with my headphones — which belong to Sheldon who, I’m sorry to say has a very large head — sliding down my face. [laughing].
 I need to up my video interview skills.
 Apologies Matthew Porretta, you wonderful patient lovely beautiful man!